 - All students are required to complete an individual research project by the end of the 4th semester in residence (spring term, second year).
-Each term students will register for HDFS 8910 credits and HDFS 9000 credits under their initial or selected advisor.
-Students will identify research questions, produce a literature review and IRB application, if necessary, analyze data, and produce a research poster and/or a manuscript to be submitted to a conference and/or journal by the end of their 4th semester in residence. - The format of the class is designed to help students accomplish portfolio goals in a timely manner. - Appendix D contains the approval form for the Doctoral Research Project.
+Each term students will register for HDFS 8910 credits and HDFS 7000 credits under their initial or selected advisor.
+Students will identify research questions, produce a literature review and IRB application, if necessary, analyze data, and produce a research poster and/or a manuscript to be submitted to a conference and/or journal by the end of their 4th semester in residence. - The format of the class is designed to help students accomplish portfolio goals in a timely manner. - The project is to be presented to the student's graduate committee.
+Appendix D contains the approval form for the Master's Research Project.
 This form must be signed by the student's committee and submitted to the Graduate Coordinator's Office.